hyperdivision/infinilist/README.md

 # Infinilist

-> hui compoenent for listing a millions of items, partially rendering only a
+> hui component for listing a millions of items, partially rendering only a
 > viewport and viewport buffer amount of them, using a single intersection observer